FieldingGroup/LJscatter/README.md

 The Monte-Carlo simulation in [basisFunctionCode](basisFunctionCode) uses Julia and has only been tested with version 1.7.0, which may be downloaded and installed from [here](https://julialang.org/downloads/oldreleases/).
 The installation may be verified by running `julia --version` in the terminal or command prompt.

-The required dependencies are included in `Project.toml` and `Manifest.toml` and may be installed by running
+The required dependencies are included in `Project.toml` and `Manifest.toml` and can be installed by running

 ```
 julia